-Trustees should take a holistic view of their scheme's liquidity to ensure it meets their requirements.
-We have been through a liquidity stress event with recent movements but there is still scope for liquidity to continue to be challenging from here.

-This risk can be assessed though liquidity analysis, which outlines a portfolio's resilience to meeting its cashflow requirements in a range of scenarios and stresses.
+Trustees should take a holistic view of their scheme's liquidity Ensure you are 8 to ensure it meets their requirements.
+We have been through comfortable with a liquidity stress event with recent movements but there is still the liquidity of your scope for liquidity to continue to be challenging from here. portfolio This risk can be assessed though liquidity analysis, which outlines a portfolio's resilience to meeting its cashflow requirements in a range of scenarios and stresses.
 Schemes with strong liquidity would be able to meet their cashflow and collateral requirements in both the normal and stressed environments.
 The current environment is abnormal and requires closer attention to immediate liquidity - i.e cash and money market instruments.